2. Using your online account

 You should use the journal to tell your work coach about things such as job applications, job interviews and any training you have done.
 You can also use it to ask them questions.
 If your work coach has something they want to share with you – such as a CV you have been working on together – this will also be stored here.

 Your online account will show your Universal Credit payments.
-It breaks down your payment so you know why you are getting that amount – for example, if you are getting payments to help with housing or childcare costs, or if money has been taken off to pay back an advance.
+It breaks down your payment, so you know why you are getting that amount – for example, if you are getting payments to help with housing or childcare costs, or if or if your payment has been adjusted to cover the cost of an advance.

 Your payment will usually be shown a few days before the money is available in your chosen account.